top of page

 The non-canonical Gospel of Thomas is an ancient that shows that first-century thinkers believed men might enter God's kingdom, and women who believed in Christ matured into men.
 The ancients believed women had weak logic and conceptual thinking abilities and that as they matured in Christ, they could "Act like men" (1 Corinthians 16:13).

-Another view is that women not only give up their gender, but men also give up their gender.
+Do both women and men give up their gender?
 An expert on the Gospel of Thomas understands the passage this way:

 "If each gender is mutually relinquished in this way, no gender would remain.
 The very idea of gender is seen as meaningless."
 William G. Duffy, author of The Hidden Gospel of Thomas.